Obstructive Sleep Apnea

 Often experienced by narcoleptics:

-- Hypnagognic hallucinations-Seeing things that aren’t there or have the feeling someone is in the room with you.
+- Hypnagognic hallucinations - Seeing things that aren’t there or having the feeling someone is in the room with you.

 The urge to move the legs grows worse at night and eases in the morning.
 RLS makes it hard to rest or go to sleep resulting in tiredness and less energy during the day.